 A teaching classroom with an electronic piano lab

 A music lab with computer stations equipped for music study

-Music Minor: Students in the Music Minor will be well equipped to apply their gifts and abilities while receiving additional instruction in music history, music theory, conducting, pedagogy, philosophy, and an applied music area.
+Students in the Music Minor will be well equipped to apply their gifts and abilities while receiving additional instruction in music history, music theory, conducting, pedagogy, philosophy, and an applied music area.
 Students emerge from the Music Minor with skills enabling them to be more autonomous musical leaders and to serve in a variety of musical contexts.
 To meet these outcomes, participants complete the required course work in the fundamentals of music.

-PHC Chorale: A mixed-voice ensemble which represents the College at campus events and throughout the region.
+A mixed-voice ensemble that represents the College at campus events and throughout the region.
 Christmas and spring concerts, Advent chapels, community presentations, and a European tour have created beloved traditions for the student body, established relations with the greater Northern Virginia community, and produced a live recording in the Church of San Rocco, Venice.
 Open to all students by audition.

-Besides these venues, Patrick Henry College also offers applied lessons in piano, voice, and strings for academic credit, along with informal musical opportunities.
+Besides these venues, Patrick Henry College also offers applied lessons in piano, voice, strings, and flute for academic credit, along with informal musical opportunities.